-Step 1 On the Network > Authentication page, click Add Sequence.

-Step 2 Enter a name for the sequence in the Name for Realm Sequence field.
+- Step 1 On the Network > Authentication page, click Add Sequence. - Step 2 Enter a name for the sequence in the Name for Realm Sequence field.

-Note All sequence and realm names must be unique and only contain alphanumeric characters or the space character.
+All sequence and realm names must be unique and only contain alphanumeric characters or the space character.
 Also, if the Web Security appliance is managed by a Security Management appliance, ensure that authentication realms on different Web Security appliances with the same name have the exact same properties defined on each appliance.

-Step 3 first row of the Realm Sequence for Basic Scheme area, choose the first authentication realm you o include in the sequence.
-Step 4 In the second row of the Realm Sequence for Basic Scheme area, choose the next realm you want to include in the sequence.
-Step 5 (Optio nal) Click Add Row to include another realm that uses Basic credentials.
-Note You can delete a realm from the sequence by clicking the trash can icon for that row.
-Step 6 If an N TLM realm is defined, choose an NTLM realm in the Realm for NTLMSSP Scheme field.
-The W b Proxy uses this NTLM realm when the client sends NTLMSSP authentication credentials.
-Step 7 Submit and commit your changes.
+- Step 3 In the first row of the Realm Sequence for Basic Scheme area, choose the first authentication realm you want to include in the sequence. - Step 4 In the second row of the Realm Sequence for Basic Scheme area, choose the next realm you want to include in the sequence. - Step 5 (Optional) Click Add Row to include another realm that uses Basic credentials.

+You can delete a realm from the sequence by clicking the trash can icon for that row.

+- Step 6 If an NTLM realm is defined, choose an NTLM realm in the Realm for NTLMSSP Scheme field.
+The Web Proxy uses this NTLM realm when the client sends NTLMSSP authentication credentials. - Step 7 Submit and commit your changes.